Transcending Trauma and Addiction with Entheogens and Integration

 Ayahuasca is a tea brewed with two plants, one of which is an MAO inhibitor, which is what allows DMT (dimethyltryptamine) to penetrate the blood-brain barrier giving rise to a powerful, mystical, visionary experience.
 DMT also exists in our bodies, dormant, waiting to be catalyzed and is perhaps released at birth and death.
 Little is known about its role in our body chemistry.

-Cannabis is a life saver for many veterans, who are able to sleep, relax, get off their pharmaceutical cocktails, and manage their PTSD by using it.
+Cannabis is a life saver for many veterans, who are able to sleep, relax, get off their pharmaceutical cocktails, and manage their PTSD.
 Apparently our bodies are riddled with receptors for cannabinoids; it’s a natural fit!

 Iboga is a west African shrub whose primary alkaloid ibogaine interrupts opioid addiction and restores the brain and body to a pre-addicted state.
 Learn more about our documentary Iboga Saves: Ending the Opioid Epidemic